astromz/autoencoder-cloudML-exmp/README.md

   - Initialize your gcloud environment at command line: ** `gcloud init` **
   	+ set up your email account, region (us-east is among the cheapest), etc.
   - And here is an [overview of the Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/technical-overview)
   - **Note**: Please follow the exact folder structure when making your own cloud ML package after trying this example.
 Change `setup.py` and `trainer.task.py` accordingly.
-For detailes, check [here](https://cloud.google.com/ml-engine/docs/images/recommended-project-structure.png) and [here](https://cloud.google.com/ml-engine/docs/how-tos/packaging-trainer)
+For details, check [here](https://cloud.google.com/ml-engine/docs/images/recommended-project-structure.png) and [here](https://cloud.google.com/ml-engine/docs/how-tos/packaging-trainer)

 ## Training
  - To train model locally, run the following shell script on command line.
 It should take <10 min since `n_epochs` is set to only `3`.